BathMASH/zero-to-hero/README.md

 # Readme

 This is the repo for the zero to hero project written in quarto.
-This resource was developed for PGT students studying applied economics who have studied maths previously but need a but need refreshing.
+This resource was originally developed for PGT students studying applied economics who have studied maths previously but need a but need refreshing.
+It has now been expanded to be used by other departments.

+This repo contains the base project.
+Different subsets for other subjects are derived from this base project.

 You can find the [website version hosted on the bath github here](https://github.bath.ac.uk/pages/edrs20/z2hq/).